kavishgr/getghrel/README.md

 - Add an option to include appimages.

-- **Optional**: update the regular expression to include releases that contain only the operating system and not the architecture.
+- **Optional**: update the regex or add some sort of backup/rescue regex to include releases that contain only the operating system and not the architecture.
 Most releases do include both the OS and architecture, I'm mentioning it here because of the neovim issue discussed earlier.

 ## Contributing